alanhzh/Google-QuickDraw/README.md

 ### 3) Classify the denoised query images using a convolutional neural networks (convNN)
 <img src="https://github.com/ankonzoid/Google-QuickDraw/blob/master/answer/CNN_result.png" width="200%" align="center">

-Note that we only incorporate 5 classes in the training (specifically sketch labels: car, fish, cat, coffee cup, cookie).
-There are couple hundred more class labels one can expand to, but for the sake of simplicity, we only classify for these 5 objects.
+Note that we only incorporate 5 classes in the training (specifically sketch labels: pineapple, cat, fish, cup, jacket).
+There are a couple hundred more class labels one can expand to in the QuickDraw data set, but for the sake of computational simplicity, we only classify for these selected 5 objects.

 ## Usage: